 It's fair.

-You know, you know who else doesn't like fairness?
+You know who else doesn't like fairness?

-Peter, Sean.
+Tears, Sean.

-People that like to cheat because they can't win if they don't cheat, because it's fair.
+People that like to cheat because they can't win if they don't cheat because it's fair.

-Well, I appreciate you having me on today.
+I appreciate you having me on today.

 Well, I appreciate you calling.